Save Money. Save Energy.

 The HEAR program provides rebates for eligible electric appliances and upgrades in low-income and historically underserved households.
 Please note, not everyone will be eligible to participate since eligibility will be based on a variety of factors including household income.
 Additionally, homes with existing heat pumps are not eligible for the heat pump rebate.

-This program will offer rebates for installing qualifying equipment.
+This program offers rebates for installing qualifying equipment.
 Program availability is contingent on federal funding availability.
 A single household can receive a maximum of $14,000 in total rebate dollars from this program.
-Eligibility will be based on a variety of factors including household income.
+Eligibility is based on a variety of factors including household income.
 Income Qualification is based on your Area Median Income (AMI), a statistic used by the U.S. Department of Housing and Urban Development (HUD) to determine eligibility for federal housing programs.
 AMI is the midpoint of a region’s income distribution, where half of the families earn more than the median and half earn less. varies across the state, and is both location-dependent and based on household size.
 When you look up the AMI, make sure to look at where you live, what your income is, and how many people reside in your household.
 The AMI is updated by HUD annually.
 Households above 150% AMI are not eligible for this program.

 Here’s a breakdown of the rebates: